Things to see and do - Wrexham

 Old Wrexham Rd GB - Gresford LL12 8TY

-Classic country manor house with mature, manicured gardens leading down to a lake.
-Daily changing menu offers hearty, wholesome, all-day dishes, ranging from pub classics to more modern fare.
+A classic country manor house in disguise, with wattle and daub walls and mature gardens stretching down to a lake.
+The daily changing menu offers hearty, wholesome, all-day dishes, ranging from pub classics to more modern fare.